 We use such interjections in sentences to express the shock about something happened.

 Such interjections are used in sentences to express the anger about something unfortunate has happened by someone’s mistake or carelessness.

-Some of the interjections are used in common phrases.
+Some interjections are used in common phrases.
 Few of them are stated as follows:

-In this article you learned general definition of interjection, examples of interjection, and types of interjection.
+In this article you learned about definition of interjection, examples of interjection, and types of interjection.
 Visit our website www.literaryenglish.com for more articles.